Discrete-Time Dynamical Systems

 Systems and Models

 A system is an object or process with distinguishable components, along with the structure of their interrelations.
-This course uses the term model to denote any representation of a system—either an actual system, or an imaginable system.
+This book uses the term model to denote any representation of a system—either an actual system, or an imaginable system.
 This is an extremely broad notion of what constitutes a model.
 Not only does it encompass normal human understandings of the quotidian world, it also applies to fictional worlds that exist only in a modeler’s imagination.

 Model Development